joshrap67/LiteWeight/api/README.md

 # LiteWeight API

-This web service exposes a REST API intended to be consumed by the Android Application [Liteweight](https://github.com/joshrap67/LiteWeight) (compatible with Android versions >= 3.x.x)
+This web service exposes a HTTP API intended to be consumed by the [Android Application](api/README.md) (compatible with versions >= 3.x.x)

 [API References](https://storage.googleapis.com/liteweight-api-documentation/apiDocs.html)

-Refer to the [Wiki](https://github.com/joshrap67/LiteWeightApi/wiki) for details on the implementation of the service.
+Refer to the [Wiki](https://github.com/joshrap67/LiteWeight/wiki/API) for details on the implementation of the service.

 ## Prerequisites